|

 Once you have a plan, be sure to track progress.
 Ergonomics, as important as it is long term, can be easy to table when there are other pressing requirements.

 Be sure to track progress.
 Important things get measured.
-One metric used to gauge of ergonomic success is how often an operator must make a reach outside the comfortable area (aka the neutral zone) directly in front of the operator.
+One metric used to gauge ergonomic success is how often an operator must make a reach outside the comfortable area (aka the neutral zone) directly in front of the operator.
 Consider using this metric to track improvements in kaizen events.